 However, you may want to consider picking up the phone and calling the insurance agencies instead.
 Oftentimes, insurance agents can help you maneuver the system and find discounts you were unaware were out there.
 Ask potential insurance companies if they will give you a discount for paying your yearly premium in full.
 You may also want to ask if they offer discounts based on monitoring your driving skills.
 Tracking devices, when used have the ability and technology to watch your driving habits.

-Also, if you happen to be a fantastic defensive driver with a clear record, make sure the insurance company knows your driving history and ask if they are willing to reward your driving behavior with a discount.
-To be clear, nothing is guaranteed, but it is worth asking.
+If you happen to be a fantastic defensive driver with a clear record, make sure the insurance company knows your driving history and ask if they’re willing to reward your driving behavior with a discount.
+To be clear, nothing is guaranteed, but it doesn’t hurt to ask!

 Insurance bundling is another way that could help you cut costs.
 For example, some insurance companies may give you a discount if you purchase both your home and auto insurance policies through them.

-Another possibility that a lot of drivers do not consider is group insurance.
+Another possibility that a lot of drivers don’t consider is group insurance.
 Does your employer offer a group plan?
 If so, make sure this quote is included in your research.

 Remember, YOU are in the driver’s seat throughout this process so never feel pressured to make a quick decision.
 Take the time to do your research.
 It could, quite literally, pay off in the end.